Seddryck/NBi/_documentation/etl-define.md

 Timeout
 -------
-**Since version 1.9**, for the packages stored on a SQL Server in the SSIS Catalog, it's possible to overwrite the default timeout of 30 seconds.
+For the packages stored on a SQL Server in the SSIS Catalog, it's possible to overwrite the default timeout of 30 seconds.
 To achieve this, just specify an xml attribute named _timeout_ and its value in milli-seconds.
 Note that the way the package is started is slightly different to achieve this feature, use this only when needed.
 In the sample here under, the timeout is set to one minute.

 {% highlight xml %}
 <etl